filedrive-team/go-ds-cluster/README.md

 - data node has two basic components
   - datastore offering key-value strorage
   - cluster instance maintains cluster related logic
-- any node in the cluster can be used has ipfs datastore, sharding data to data nodes in the cluster
+- any node in the cluster can be used has ipfs datastore, sharding data to data-nodes in the cluster
 - a key-value table of all data in the datastore has been maintained by every node
-- the relation between hash slots and data node also been maintained by every node
+- the relation between hash slots and data-node also been maintained by every node

 ## Roadmap